Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 391 - Programming System and Tools/L2_Shell IO and Pipes.md

 ```
 // say you retook a class (spring, summer 2025) and you want to compare the difference in the materials

-echo diff s{p,u}25/materials
+echo diff 25s{p,u}/materials // you can also use comparison tools on your editor (vscode)

-// To submit your homework onto gradescope from linux, instead scp your file to ur local machine then upload to gradescope
+// To debug your autograder result from gradescope
+ssh autgrader_enviroment
+- it's in an isolated container

 // To get yourself into the parent folder when lost
 cd ~ or cd